Effect of temperature gradient on heavy quark anti-quark potential using gravity dual model: Non Uniform Black string

-We now numerically solve for $h_{tu}$, $h_{uu}$ and $h_{tt}$, for all $u_+$, using Eqs.~\ref{eq:dalem1}, ~\ref{eq:dalem2} and the equation of $h_{tu}$ in \cite{greg}.
-They have been solved for $\Omega = -4/a$ and $m = 12/a$, using matlab's ode15s function.
-The values of "RelTol" and "AbsTol" are $1e^{-6}$.
-For the initial conditions, i.e. values as $u_+ \rightarrow 0$, we have taken the values accurate till the next higher order in $u_+$.
-Explicitly,
+We now numerically solve for $h_{tu}$, $h_{uu}$ and $h_{tt}$, for all $u$, using Eqs.~\ref{eq:dalem1}, ~\ref{eq:dalem2} and ~\ref{eq:dalem3}, along with the gauge conditions, ~\ref{eq:gauge1} and ~\ref{eq:gauge2}.
+They have been solved for $\Omega = -4a/R^2$ and $m = 14a/R^2$, using matlab's ode15s function.
+The values of both "RelTol" and "AbsTol" are $1e^{-6}$.
+For the initial conditions, i.e. values as $u_+ \rightarrow 0$, we have taken the values of A, B and C as discussed earlier.